 Workplace sexual harassment includes unwelcome sexual advances, requests for sexual favors, and other verbal or physical harassment of a sexual nature.
 Sexual harassment can also mean offensive remarks about a person’s sex.

-Understanding sexual harassment laws helps you know how to handle sexual harassment in the workplace.
-A New York sexual harassment lawyer can protect your rights.
+If you’re struggling with how to handle sexual harassment in the workplace, understanding sexual harassment laws can help.
+A New York sexual harassment lawyer can also protect your rights.

 Charles Joseph has over twenty years of experience with sexual harassment cases, and his firm has recovered more than $140 million for clients.
 Reach out today for a free, confidential consultation.
 Contact New York sexual harassment lawyer Charles Joseph for a free consultation to protect your rights today.

 - Examples of Sexual Harassment in the Workplace